Kvitekvist/FUS/README.md

 ## Select the profile of your choice

-FUS is a fundamental modlist for Skyrim VR that offers 3 profiles.
+FUS is a fundamental modlist for Skyrim VR that offers 4 profiles.

 + FUS (Basic): Including the barebones for a good VR experience.
 + FUS RO (Basic + Visuals): Also includes some appearance improvements.
 + FUS RO DAH (Basic + Visuals + Gameplay): Also includes several mods that alter gameplay, both VR-specific and general ones.
++ Cangar: FUS RO DAH with my choice of optionals (almost all).
+Choose this if you want to follow and replay my Youtube series.

 Of course you can also select your own choices from the profiles.
 The green parts are really the mods that we think no Skyrim VR mod list should be without.